Snoopynubis/the-snoopy-agent-experience/README.md

 - `--trace-llm` color-codes every prompt/response pair exchanged with the LLM (or highlights when prompts are skipped because the LLM is disabled).
 - `--max-characters N` is handy when profiling or iterating on a subset.
+- `--interactive` waits for you to press Enter before each turn (Esc/Ctrl+C exits).

 By default the Ollama client is invoked with `thinking` disabled to keep DeepSeek responses short.
 Combine `--fast` or `--no-llm` to bypass Ollama entirely.

+### Interactive stepping

+Need to narrate the action turn-by-turn?
+Launch the CLI with `--interactive` to pause the simulation before each round.
+After the area overview prints, tap Enter to advance.
+Press Esc or `Ctrl+C` any time to end the session.
+Provide `--turns N` if you still want a hard cap; otherwise the simulation continues until you exit.

 ### Data-driven characters